Grumlen/Notes/Eloquent-JavaScript.md

 "ARRAY.forEach(function(X) {})" can be used to contain a for loop that would act on each element in an array, where each element will be named X inside the inner function.
 Using this notation it is possible to nest function, create functions inside others, and have functions edit other functions.
 The key to this is remembering that a function is just a value.

 JSON is an object array where every property name and value must be in quotations, allowing it to be turned into a string via .stringify or parsed back into an object using .parse.

+Other useful methods include .map (creates an array from an object using a set of criteria) and .filter (creates new object by removing properties that don't fit criteria).

+##Chapter 6

+Methods are properties that hold function values, allowing you to execute the given function easily on the object by using OBJECT.METHOD(). "this.NAME" can be used in a method to return the value of the property with the NAME.

+Prototypes are essentially base versions of objects.
+Any properties of a prototype will be passed onto objects with that prototype, though they can be specifically overwritten.
+You can call the prototype of an object using OBJECT.prototype.
+You can create a "child" of a prototype by using "var OBJECT = Object.create(PROTOTYPE)."
+Essentially a prototype provides default properties.
+When using Object.create, the new object will inherit all properties, including constructors, of the prototype.

+Constructors are functions that are called with the "new" keyword preceding them, and serve the purpose of creating new objects.
+Any instances of "this" inside the constructor will refer to the object being created.

+Prototypes can have enumerable and nonenumerable properties.
+Enumerable properties will show up in a for/in loop despite not existing in the object itself.
+By using "Object.defineProperty(Object.prototype, "NAME", {enumerable: true/false, value:VALUE})" you can set the enumeration of a prototype property.
+The "in" operator will still return nonenumerable properties, but you can use the .hasOwnProperty method see if the specific object has that property.
+To avoid prototype properties altogether, use "var OBJECT = Object.create(null)".

+Polymorphism allows you to to use the .toString method to define specific ways of transforming values into strings as long as they fit the format being used, such as creating a table out of an array of arrays.

+Getters and setters allow you to define a method that is only accessed when used.
+Getters trigger when you pass no argument in the method, while setters trigger when you define the argument.

+The "instanceOf" operator can be used to determine if an object was derived from a constructor in the format "new OBJECT() instanceOf CONSTRUCTOR".
+Essentially this will return true of the constructor is the prototype of the object.

+##Chapter 8

+JavaScript is in general terrible for debugging because it is not a strict language.
+This means that errors may be passed along as it tries to interpret them even though they are no longer meaningful.
+To avoid this you can start your program with "use strict";, which will cause it to require every value to be defined and help identify potential problem areas.
+It also causes the "this" binding to be undefined outside of methods (since by default "this" would not be referring to anything).
+It also has other effects.

+Testing for errors can be done using if statements, but can become cumbersome and repetitive.
+A well-placed console.log command can help identify errors, particularly in a function or a for loop.
+You can also use breakpoints in your browser's debugging software to pause the program, allowing you to inspect the various values in that snapshot.

+While programs for personal use can encounter errors that cause them to crash, this is generally not acceptable when others will be using your program.
+Thus it is prudent to include code that notifies the user of the error and either prompts to fix the mistake or simply shuts the program down.

+Exception Handling is another way to debug software using the commands try, catch, and throw along with the Error constructor.
+Essentially you place a throw command with the Error constructor in a place the program will only reach if an error occurs.
+Upon reaching the next try/catch command pair, if an error was thrown it will run the catch command.
+Otherwise it will run the try command.
+This allows you to test for errors in specific locations.
+The finally command can be used with try to ensure that a specific piece of code ALWAYS runs, regardless of an error being thrown or not.

+Do not use the try/catch system to blanket catch errors, but rather design it to indicate the specific error as best as possible (usually with a "throw e;" command).

+Assertions are functions designed to catch errors, usually by having a test condition that, if failed, returns a message.